Aschwins/aschwins.github.io/_posts/2024-10-29-perfect-python-environment.md

 ### 3. Copilot

 If you value your time, you should pay a measily $10 per month to save hours of debugging, suggesting code, writing docstrings, writing tests, and more.
-Copilot is a plugin for vscode that uses OpenAI's GPT-4o to help you write code.
+Copilot is a plugin for VS Code that uses OpenAI's GPT-4o to help you write code.
 It's like having a pair programmer that never sleeps, never eats, and never complains.
 You can install it by going to the [copilot page](https://copilot.github.com) and following the instructions.

-Install it within you vscode to maximize productivity!
+Install it within you VS Code to maximize productivity!

 ### 4. Linting and Formatting